All About Breast Implants

 The processes leading up to your surgery date can be quite overwhelming, but at the same time, very exciting!
 Most patients will have their unique goals and expectations for surgery in mind, some women prefer a natural look, while others request a more fake or noticeable look.
 Either way, in order to fully understand the procedure you’re about to undergo and the realistic expectation for the look you are hoping to achieve, we highly recommend you become as well informed about your surgery options as possible, as choosing the right implant is key to a successful breast enhancement.

-When discussing your Breast Augmentation preferences with your surgeon during your face-to-face consultation, understanding the different types of implants and why our surgeons recommend particular shapes or surfaces for your body’s structure, will give you a better idea of the outcome you can expect.
-Your surgeon will then tailor your procedure and the techniques used in order to achieve the look that meets your realistic expectations, as well as compliments your body shape and natural breast size.
+During your face-to-face consultation with your Surgeon, you can discuss your Breast Augmentation preferences and your Surgeon will recommend a specific size, shape and texture for your anatomy.
+This will allow for a better understanding of the different types of implants and why CosMediTour Surgeons recommend particular shapes, sizes and profiles for specific body types.
+Your surgeon will then tailor your procedure and the surgical techniques they will use, in order to achieve the look that meets realistic expectations, as well as complimenting your body shape and natural breast size.

 As a rule, we do not offer Saline implants, as these are widely acknowledged by Plastic Surgeons as producing inferior results with greater incidence of capsular contracture.